 “Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

-In this verse, we come to the third of seven divine directives in chapter three: “Put on.”
-First, the negative, “put off,” now the positive “put on.”
-We must discard the old garments before we put on the new.
-We must put off the sinful self’s behavior and put on the garments of our life in Christ.
+In this verse, we come to the third of seven divine directives in chapter three.
+Having “put on” the “new man” (Co 3:10), the believer is to assume or “put on” the characteristics of the “elect of God.”
+First, we saw the negative, “put off” the old man with his deeds (Co 3:8-9), now the positive characteristics of “put on.”
+We must discard the old garments of the unregenerate life before we put on the new characteristics of the new regenerate man.
+We must put off the sinful behavior and put on the garments of our life in Christ.
 We put off six garments of the old man and put on eight garments of the new man.

 The command to “put on” certain virtues begins with an appeal to our status with God.
-If the believer is aware of his relationship to God, he can live the Christian life as it should be lived.
+If the believer is aware of his relationship with God, he can live the Christian life as it should be lived.
 Paul appeals to three prerogatives to motivate the Colossians: they are “elect,” “holy,” and “beloved.”
-These are titles God gives to those who know him.
+These are titles God gives to those who know Him.

 “Therefore” harks back to verse ten: “put on the new man.”
 Now that we have put on the new man, this is how we are to be outfitted for the new life in Christ.
 The garments listed in verses 12-14 look good on our new man.
 They fit him.
 They befit him.
 They are characteristics of those with Christ.

 It is not enough to “put off” something; we must “put on” something.
 We must put off the sins of verses 8 and 9, anger, etc., but we must also put on “tender mercies,” etc.